 3. Code, commit and push

-Code reviews should be handled by branching the repository and issuing a pull request through stash.
+Code reviews should be handled by branching the repository and issuing a pull request through github.